ENSpunks/LLC/Introduction.md

 ### TAXATION

-Under the initial LLC Oracle, the ENS owner is the 100% owner of the TOKENIZATION LLC series, making each series a "single-member" LLC.
+Under the Cayman Island Foundation Company Law foundations, including the ENS Foundation, do not file or pay taxes.

+LLCs have significantly more flexibility in their tax treatment.
+Therefore, at least initally the LLC Oracle will initially only authorize "single-member" LLCs to be formed as series under TOKENIZATION LLC.
 For tax purposes, the IRS treats a single-member LLC as a "disregarded entity" by default.
-This means that the IRS disregards the LLC's separate existence for tax purposes and it does not file a separate tax return, but the business's profits and losses are reported on the owner's personal tax return the same as they would have done without have the legal protections offered by the LLC.
+This means that the IRS disregards the LLC's separate existence for tax purposes and it does not file a separate tax return, but the business's profits and losses are reported on the owner's personal tax return.

 ### BENEFITS/USE CASES: